facebook | CONTACT US

 Navajo Churro Presidia @ Slow Food Nations 2017

-July 25, 2017
+July 25, 2017 By navajolifeway Off

 The Navajo Churro Lamb Presidium was invited to participate in several panel discussion on the issues surrounding food sovereignty, indigenous food knowledge, pastoral-ism, food justice and many more topics.